paimonsoror/RX8Club.com-Forum-Application/README.md

 *com.normalexception.forum.rx8club.preferences* - Contains the xml file
 that defines the application preferences

-*com.normalexception.forum.rx8club.prompts* - A useful class that can be used to prompt the user for an input

 *com.normalexception.forum.rx8club.task* - Contains the submit task that handles when a user presses submit in a thread